 How do I view and find the files on my computer?

 This is fundamental to getting in control.
-Win8, Win7, Vista and XP
+Older versions of Windows looked a bit different

-Windows Explorer (File Explorer in Win8) is the usual way to view files and folders.
-Most programs (Word, photo viewers
+File Explorer is the usual way to view files and folders.
+Most programs (photo viewers

 etc) have a similar folder view for finding and saving files.
-You can also
+You can also create a

-The + or triangle to the left of folders just means it has
+The arrow head symbol to the left of folders (on the right) just means it has

 subfolders which are not shown.
-Click on the +/triangle and Windows Explorer shows
+Click on the symbol and File Explorer shows

 folders at the next level.

-and move files around them you will find it much easier to keep
+and move files around them you will find it much easier to keep your documents